 Boiler Efficiency Options – High Performance HVAC wants to help you understand your next boiler purchase better.
 To do this we want to break down all the different types of boilers and components, and various options and features that you may find when making a purchase.
 Typically, you want to find a like replacement for the boiler you currently have installed or if you are buying a new boiler you want a system that will handle the load and is durable.
-The most important feature about the new purchase is usually the fuel efficiency simply because the cost of running the new system will give you pay back over time for the new purchase.
+The most important feature of the new purchase is usually the fuel efficiency simply because the cost of running the new system will give you pay back over time for the new purchase.

 Boiler Efficiency Options - Automatic Flue Dampers